Israil Madrimov: Madrimov vs. Hernandez

-Madrimov made his professional debut on 24 November 2018, against Vladimir Hernandez at the Hard Rock Live in Atlantic City, New Jersey, with the vacant WBA Inter-Continental super-welterweight title on the line.
+Madrimov made his professional debut on 24 November 2018, against Vladimir Hernandez at the Hard Rock Live in Atlantic City, New Jersey, with the vacant WBA Inter-Continental light-middleweight title on the line.
 Madrimov dropped his opponent in round three en route to a sixth-round technical knockout (TKO) victory.
 At the time of the stoppage, Madrimov was ahead on all three judges' scorecards (50–44, 50–43, 49–45).
 The fight was part of the undercard for Dmitry Bivol's successful world title defence against Jean Pascal.

 Madrimov vs. Rojas

 Madrimov made the first defence of his title, again on the undercard of a Dmitry Bivol world title fight – this time against Joe Smith Jr. – on 9 March 2019 against Frank Rojas at the Turning Stone Resort & Casino in Verona, New York.
 Madrimov dropped his opponent in round two with a left hook.
 Rojas rose to his feet before the referee's count of ten, only to be knocked unconscious moments later with another powerful left hook, giving Madrimov the win via second-round knockout (KO).
 Two days before the fight it was announced Madrimov's promoters, World of Boxing, had signed a co-promotional deal with Eddie Hearn's Matchroom Boxing USA.